OfficeDev/hands-on-labs/O3659/O3659-1 WebSDK/Skype_for_Business_Web_SDK.md

 #Skype for Business Online Web SDK

-Note to internal bug bash participants: The Skype for Business Online APIs currently have a private Allowed List of ClientIDs and tenants (will be removed some time next week before //build).
-That just means you will need to use a specific tenant and ClientID to test out this lab.

-Please use the following:
-Tenant: danewman.onmicrosoft.com
-ClientID for app: 98267106-694b-4df2-8e06-fbbafd8a90e7 Log in to webpage with user:david@danewman.onmicrosoft.com 07Apples Log in to Skype for Business Client with userauburys@danewman.onmicrosoft.com 07Apples

 In this lab you will get hands-on experience developing a website with Skype for Business integration.
 The sample website will allow an Office 365 user to perform the following from within their website:

 1. Sign into Skype for Business.